 - Training.
-Depending on how extensive or basic the staff training for the new system is, it can cost nothing at all or several thousand dollars.
+Depending on how extensive staff training for the new system is, it can cost nothing at all or several thousand dollars.
 These days, vendors have a wealth of free online training materials, such as webinars and how-to videos, that can help cut down on costs.
 However, you might find it worthwhile to bring in an implementation specialist to get your staff up to speed as soon as possible in order to reduce costly downtime.

 - (Initial) productivity losses.
 You’ll likely lose some speed as you get used to charting and entering data into a new system.
 This could result in seeing fewer patients per day and a temporary dip in profits.
 Edmunds recommends setting aside three months of capital to ensure your finances stay healthy during the transition.